 · Common medical issues related to Down syndrome

 · Communication issues and strategies for success

 · Ways to adapt the curriculum

 Don’t miss this chance to gain a better understanding of how the diagnosis of Down syndrome affects learning and how you can best support your student.
 Time will be allotted to answer attendee questions.

-Bio - Amy Allison currently serves as the Executive Director of the Down Syndrome Guild of Greater Kansas City (DSG).
+Bio - Amy Allison currently serves as the Chief Operating Officer of the Down Syndrome Guild of Greater Kansas City (DSG).
 DSG, founded in 1984 by a group of dedicated parents of children with Down syndrome, provides programs and services to improve the quality of life for individuals with Down syndrome and their families.
 DSG serves over 800 families caring for a loved one with Down syndrome in the greater Kansas City area on both sides of the state line.

 Amy received a double bachelor’s degree in psychology and sociology from Brigham Young University.

 *Registration closes Monday, September 17th at 10am.
 Please email Leah at email@example.com if you miss the deadline and would like to attend.

 **Childcare is not provided.
 With the exception of infants, we request that you refrain from bringing children to this event.